Richard Woodville, 1st Earl Rivers: Issue

 Robert Glover, Somerset Herald, noted another 'Richard' who would seem to have been born before Richard the 3rd Earl.
-A 'Richard Woodville, esquire for the body' was present at the christening of Prince Arthur (son of Elizabeth and Henry VII) on 24 September 1486 in Winchester Cathedral; Arthur's grandmother, Elizabeth Woodville, served as his Godmother, and her younger brother Edward was also present at the ceremony.
+A 'Richard Woodville, esquire for the body' was present at the christening of Prince Arthur (son of Elizabeth of York and Henry VII) on 24 September 1486 in Winchester Cathedral; Arthur's grandmother, Elizabeth Woodville, served as his godmother, and her younger brother Edward was also present at the ceremony.

 The Visitation of Buckinghamshire of 1566 mentions the marriage of William Dormer of Wycombe (only later of Ascott House) to "Agnes, da. of Sir Richard Woodvyle, Erle Ryvers" but does not say whether the father was the first or the third earl, who the mother was or whether Agnes was legitimate.
-Considering though that she is thought to be born about 1458 the more likely candidate is the senior Richard Woodville.
+Considering though that she is thought to be born about 1458 the more likely candidate for her father is the senior Richard Woodville.

 In fiction

 Woodville is a primary character in Philippa Gregory's 2011 novel about Jacquetta of Luxembourg, The Lady of the Rivers.
 In The White Queen television series, he is portrayed by Robert Pugh.